alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 end
 {% endhighlight %}

-The TF2 implementation has a similar flow.
+The Tensorflow implementation has a similar flow.
 The data is loaded, model initialised, and the loss function defined.
-Unlike in the Flux implementation the model is not present in the loss function.
-Tensorflow builds the computational graph at the point of `compile` on the model and only executes after calling `fit`.
+Unlike in the Flux implementation, the model is not present in the loss function.
+Tensorflow builds the computational graph at the point of calling `compile` on the model and only executes after calling `fit`.

 {% highlight python %}
 def main(num_epochs, optimiser):